Other Common Names: caltrop, goathead, cat's-head, devil's thorn, tackweed

 Puncturevine is a toxic plant and a serious weed in pastures, roadsides, waste places and cultivated fields.
 The spines of the fruit can cause damage to animals and people.
-It’s a problem to the fruit pickers when growing in orchards or vineyards.
+It's sharp spines can puncture bicycle tires and shoes.
+While typically not grazed, puncturevine is toxic to livestock, especially sheep, when consumed in quantity.
+It’s also a painful problem to the fruit pickers when growing in orchards or vineyards.

 How would I identify it?

-Puncturevine is an annual herb growing flat along the ground, from a simple, woody taproot.
+Puncturevine is a summer annual herb growing flat along the ground, from a simple, woody taproot.
 The fruit is a woody burr with sharp, rigid spines (strong enough to puncture bicycle tires or penetrate shoe soles).

 The small, yellow flowers are borne on short stalks at leaf nodes.
 Flowers are solitary and have 5 petals, 5 sepals and 10 stamens.

 Leaves are opposite, oblong and have short stalks.
-They are 1 to 3 inches long and pinnately compound (having leaflets).
+They are 1 to 3 inches long, hairy, and pinnately compound (having leaflets).
 Each leaflet is 1/4 inch long.

-Stems are numerous and up to 6 feet long.
+Stems are numerous, hairy, and up to 6 feet long.
 They form a dense mat.